surajsharma/paper-jekyll-theme/_posts/2020-03-15-Write your own git (in TypeScript) - Part 1.md

 ### 1 - Getting Started

-The idea is to make a NodeJS app in TypeScript that mimics wyag.
+The idea is to make a Node.js app in TypeScript that mimics wyag.
 For this, we will need a CLI interface in TypeScript.

 I followed [this tutorial](https://itnext.io/how-to-create-your-own-typescript-cli-with-node-js-1faf7095ef89) on creating a CLI with Node and am summarising the process below: